UIZE/UIZE-JavaScript-Framework/README.md

 JavaScript template files can be compiled into JavaScript modules with the use of JavaScript build scripts, and such modules can then be required as dependencies and treated as regular JavaScript modules.
 Alternatively, JavaScript template source can be embedded in non-visible elements of a Web page, such as a hidden `textarea` tag or a `script` tag with a mime type of `text/jst`, and then retrieved and compiled by client code when the document loads.

-For a more in-depth discussion, consult the guide [[guides/javascript-templates.html][JavaScript Templates]].
+For a more in-depth discussion, consult the guide [JavaScript Templates](http://www.uize.com/guides/javascript-templates.html).

 Effects / Animation
 -------------------